andreas-grimm/GD-BASIC/doc/BASIC.md

 This document describes the features and capabilities of the BASIC version implemented in this interpreter.
 The version is very similar to the original BASIC interpreters and additional functions are added to provide even more of the original functionality.
-If the functionality of the interpreter does not match the documentation, refer to the error reporting processing in Github.
+If the functionality of the interpreter does not match the documentation, refer to the error reporting processing in GitHub.
 Errors in the documentation can be reported and fixed as any software bug (Hint!).

 GDBasic language syntax